CapableRobot/CapableRobot_USBHub_Driver/README.md

 	pip install capablerobot_usbhub

+This driver requires Python 3.6 or newer.

-On Linux, the the udev permission system will likely prevent normal users from accessing the USB Hub's endpoint which allows for Hub Monitoring, Control, and I2C Briding.
+On Linux, the the udev permission system will likely prevent normal users from accessing the USB Hub's endpoint which allows for Hub Monitoring, Control, and I2C Bridging.
 To resolve this, install the provided udev rule:

 ```
 sudo cp 50-capablerobot-usbhub.rules /etc/udev/rules.d/